 The huge potential of the Italian islands is still to be unlocked: there are no doubts that the future holds great surprises.

-n May 2016, the Italian Legislative Decree n.61 has transposed the EU directive concerning designations of origin.
+In May 2019, the Italian Legislative Decree n.61 has transposed the EU directive concerning designations of origin.

 This means that in Europe: